duluca/local-weather-app/README.md

 [![Stories in Ready](https://badge.waffle.io/duluca/local-weather-app.png?label=ready&title=Ready)](http://waffle.io/duluca/local-weather-app)

 ## Get the book
 LocalCast Weather has been developed in support of my book _Angular 6 for Enterprise-Ready Web Applications_.
-You can find it on http://AngularForEnterprise.com.
+You can get the book on http://AngularForEnterprise.com.

 Check out **LemonMart**, an Angular 6 Grocery Store LOB App implemented with a Router-first architecture, at https://github.com/duluca/lemon-mart.

+Build, debug and publish Docker images with [**npm Scripts for Docker**](bit.ly/npmScriptsForDocker) and achieve Blue-Green deployments on AWS Fargate with [**npm Scripts for AWS**](bit.ly/npmScriptsForAWS).

 ## Build
 - `npm run build:prod` to build a production optimized version of the app.